william-hula/acom/README.md

 ### Longer-term:

+-   Convert to a progressive web app - very easy. see {shiny.pwa}
 -   randomly select one of 2-3 best next options
 -   PNT 60 item with harder items after n = 30
 -   Convert to an R package.
 I started this, but its tricky and things